 - Remove from the oven and allow to cool in the tins for 10 minutes, before turning out onto a wire rack to cool completely.

-- Use some of the frosting to sandwich the sponges together and then use the rest to cover the sandwiched cake.
+- Use some of the frosting to sandwich the sponges together and then spread the rest on the top and sides of the sandwiched cake as you wish.
 Smooth with a cake spatula.